 7. The Shoa was an indescribable crime against humanity.
 In light of this, it is for us to fight all forms of anti-Semitism.
 The arrogance of the church towards Israel along with Supersessionism contributed to the persecution and ostracism of Jews over the centuries.
 As Christians, we are in called to resist anti-Judaism and anti-Zionism and to promote peace and reconciliation.

-We support Messianic Jews in their quest to share the gospel
+We support Messianic Jews in their quest to share the good news

-with their own Jewish people and with the nations.
+with their own Jewish people and with all the nations.

 We support Jewish-Messianic congregations in Israel, Germany and Europe.